poojaramnaney/WORD2VID/README.md

 Yes, the project works without any errors.
 It just takes a little long time to generate video of a long text or pdf due to content parsing, so a little patience then is appreciated.

 ## Technology Used:
-* Frontend: Utilizing Fastn for a sleek and responsive user interface, ensuring an intuitive experience for users interacting with the platform.
+* Frontend: Utilizing React for a sleek and responsive user interface, ensuring an intuitive experience for users interacting with the platform.
 * OpenAI API Integration: Leveraging the OpenAI API to seamlessly incorporate relevant pictures into the video content, enhancing visual appeal and comprehension.
 * Backend Development: Employing Python for robust backend functionality, facilitating efficient processing and management of user requests and data.